There are approximately a bazillion podcasts out there, so it’s fair to wonder whether the world needs another one.

 4. Sushi and country music

 I think country music sucks.
-The problem, of course, is that there are many different types of country music, and, since I am a city mouse from Los Angeles and not a musician, I don’t actually know what the hell I’m talking about.
+The problem, of course, is that there are many different types of country music, and, since I am a city mouse from Los Angeles and not a musician, I don’t actually know what the hell I’m talking about when I say country music sucks.

 Our experience of a thing does not necessarily reflect a quality of the thing.
 It is inaccurate to call a book “boring” just because I feel bored when I read it.
 The book may or may not be well-written, but that’s a different conversation.